1099s for Foreign Contractors & Americans Abroad

 If you are required to file Form 1099, you will typically have to send it to the independent contractor and the IRS by January 31.
 Failing to file Form 1099 on time may result in severe penalties.

-Note: The IRS considers a small business to be any business that has made $5 million or less in average annual revenues for the last three tax years.
+The SSA (Social Security Administration) considers a small business to be any business that has made $5 million or less in average annual revenues for the last three tax years.

 The above penalties apply only to unintentional failure to file.
-If the IRS believes that you intentionally refused to file, the penalty is $570 per form.
-There is no maximum penalty in this case.
+If the IRS believes that you intentionally refused to file, the penalty is $570 per form—with no maximum penalty.

 To file Form 1099, start by gathering the information you will need to fill in.
 This will include:

-Once you have the information you need on hand, it’s time to fill out the form.
-Or rather, forms.
-There are two copies of every Form 1099-NEC: Copy A and Copy B. You will fill in the same information on both.
+Once you have the information you need on hand, it’s time to fill out the form—or rather, forms.
+There are two copies of every Form 1099-NEC: Copy A and Copy B. You will complete both copies with the same information.